-What can we learn from a Twitter account that only posts once a week with the same content each time?
+Lessons from a Twitter account that posts the same tweet once a week

 The answer is a lot if you’re willing to look for the lessons.